gazebosim/docs/edifice/install_ubuntu.md

 # Binary Installation on Ubuntu

-Edifice nightlies are provided for Ubuntu Bionic and Focal.
+Edifice binaries are provided for Ubuntu Bionic and Focal.
 All of the Edifice binaries are hosted in the osrfoundation repository.
 To install all of them, the metapackage `ignition-edifice` can be installed:

+Up to Edifice's release date, the binaries should be considered unstable.

 ```bash
 sudo sh -c 'echo "deb http://packages.osrfoundation.org/gazebo/ubuntu-stable `lsb_release -cs` main" > /etc/apt/sources.list.d/gazebo-stable.list'